wazzazz/interview_hr_questions/README.md

 Due to relocation and vacation.

 # What are your salary expectations?
-After researching market ranges from multiple sources online and taking into account my education, experience, and location, I’m targeting roles with base salaries in the range of [60-70 dollars].
+After researching market ranges from multiple sources online and taking into account my education, and experience, I’m targeting roles with base salaries in the range of [60000-70000 dollars].
 Of course, I’m also taking into account opportunities for long-term growth with an emphasis on purpose-driven work as I evaluate and weigh options — and my values are closely aligned with your organization’s mission.
 I intend to be a high performing asset to your company.

 I am seeking a base salary within the range of $[dollar amount] to $[dollar amount].
 I’ve seen similar roles that are offering $[dollar amount].
 My specific experience and years in the field are closely aligned with this position, making me a strong candidate to be able to jump in and quickly add value.